google/go-containerregistry/cmd/crane/doc/crane_push.md

 ```
   -h, --help    help for push
-      --index   Push the collection of images as a single index
+      --index   push a collection of images as a single index, currently required if PATH contains multiple images
 ```

 ### Options inherited from parent commands